Jurager/media/README.md

 - Download files from remote URLs or base64 strings
 - MD5 deduplication for idempotent imports
 - CDN and presigned URL support
-- No dependency on `jurager/eav` — works standalone

 ## Requirements